 Radon exposed in water or air can lead to risks of developing organ & lung Cancer.
 The Surgeon General has warned that radon is the second leading cause of lung cancer in the United States.
 Radon in drinking water is a significant health hazard, though a lesser hazard than radon air.
 However, we can fix both.
 If you suspect there may be Radon in your water supply, we recommend getting your water tested.

-Aeration units are typically used to remove gases from water.
-The most common gases are radon, hydrogen sulfide (rotten egg odor) and carbon dioxide (a Bubble-Up® unit from R.E.
+Radon aeration systems are typically used to remove gases from water.
+The most common gases are radon, hydrogen sulfide (Rotten egg odor in water) and carbon dioxide (a Bubble-Up® Radon System from R.E.
 Prescott Co.cid water).
 Aeration can be accomplished via air pumps, well line venturi-mirconizer, or bubbling the water in an atmospheric chamber.
 We offer all of the methods, but for the best results the diffused bubble aeration process is the most effective.
 Aeration is a process in which air and water are brought into intimate contact.
 Turbulence increases the aeration and the water flow is usually directed counter current to atmospheric or forced-draft air flow.
 The contact time and the ratio of air to water must be sufficient for effective removal of the unwanted gas.